Delay on broadcast erasure channels under random linear combinations

 Assume A2: State-independent receptions, heterogeneous receivers.
 The proof below holds for an arbitrary $n \times c$ matrix of discrete RVs $\Zbf = (Z_{j,k})$ such that each row $(Z_{j,k}, k \in [c])$ holds entries iid in $k$, and the rows are independent of one another.
-We begin with a lemma that holds for a column-invariant row selection rule $\chi$. \begin{lemma} Let $\Zbf$ be an $n \times c$ random matrix with entries $Z_{j,k}$ iid in $k$ and independent in $j$.
-Let $J = \chi(\mathbf{Z}) \in [n]$ be the index selected by any column invariant row-index selection rule $\chi$.
-Then the RVs $(Z_{J,k}, k \in [c])$ in row $J$ are identically distributed. \end{lemma} \begin{proof} Fix column indices $k,k' \in [c]$ and some $z \in \Zmc$, the support of the RVs comprising $\Zbf$.
-Then:
+We begin with a lemma that holds for a column-invariant row selection rule $\chi$.